 Taken from the USPTO's TM Federal Statutes and Rules, Last Revised in January 2018

-§2.173 Amendment of registration.
+§2.173 Amendment of registration

-No amendment in the identification of goods or services in a registration will be permitted except to restrict the identification or otherwise to change it in ways that would not require republication of the mark.
+- (e) Amendment of identification of goods, services, or collective membership organization.
+No amendment in the identification of goods or services, or description of the nature of the collective membership organization, in a registration will be permitted except to restrict the identification or to change it in ways that would not require republication of the mark.